 Associate Professor of Evangelism, L.R.
 Scarborough Chair of Evangelism ("Chair of Fire"), and Associate Director for Doctoral Programs, Roy Fish School

 Dr. Queen serves as the L.R.
 Scarborough Chair of Evangelism ("Chair of Fire"), Associate Professor of Evangelism, and Associate Dean for Doctoral Programs in the Roy Fish School of Evangelism and Missions.
 He is married to Hope and has two daughters, Madison and Matia.
-He and his family are members of Cana Baptist Church, Burleson, TX.
+He and his family are members of Lane Prairie Baptist Church, Joshua, Texas.

-Dr. Queen evangelizes with students weekly through Going the Second Mile, an initiative to evangelize every household within a two-mile radius of the campus.
+Dr. Queen evangelizes with students weekly through Everyday Evaneglism, an initiative that encourages students to share the Gospel wherever they are with whomever they meet.
 His previous church ministry includes serving as senior pastor, associate pastor for evangelism and discipleship, and minister of students and music.
 He regularly leads Evangelism Workshops and preaches in churches.